Louis-Mozart/Embedding-Based-Reasoner/README.md

 ## Neural Reasoning for Robust Instance Retrieval

-This repository provides the implementation of the Embedding Based Reasoner dubbed EBR.
-With this repository, once can perform instance retrieval even within an inconsistent knowldege base.
+This repository provides the implementation of the Embedding-Based Reasoner dubbed EBR.
+With this repository, one can perform instance retrieval even within an inconsistent knowledge base.
 EBR leverages KGE to perform reasoning over incomplete and inconsistent knowledge bases (KBs).
 We employ a neural link predictor to facilitate the retrieval of missing data and handle inconsistencies.

 We based our implementation on [Ontolearn](https://github.com/dice-group/Ontolearn).
-We would like to thank for the readable codebase.
+We would like to thank you for the readable codebase.

 ## Installation